Self-harm: Gender differences

 Aggregated research has found no difference in the prevalence of self-harm between men and women.
 This contrasts with previous studies, which suggested that up to four times as many females as males have direct experience of self-harm, which many had argued was rather the result of data collection biases.

 The WHO/EURO Multicentre Study of Suicide, established in 1989, demonstrated that, for each age group, the female rate of self-harm exceeded that of the males, with the highest rate among females in the 13–24 age group and the highest rate among males in the 12–34 age group.
 However, this discrepancy has been known to vary significantly depending upon population and methodological criteria, consistent with wide-ranging uncertainties in gathering and interpreting data regarding rates of self-harm in general.
 Such problems have sometimes been the focus of criticism in the context of broader psychosocial interpretation.
 For example, feminist author Barbara Brickman has speculated that reported gender differences in rates of self-harm are due to deliberate socially biased methodological and sampling errors, directly blaming medical discourse for pathologising the female.
 Analyzing 70 most-cited articles in the psychiatrists and psychoanalytics journals in 2020, the psychologist Adrien Cascarino found out that one of the reason for this bias was the belief that most of the people self-harm because they have been sexually abused during their childhood (and were therefore mostly women), while this belief has been proven wrong by a meta-analysis.

 This gender discrepancy is often distorted in specific populations where rates of self-harm are inordinately high, which may have implications on the significance and interpretation of psychosocial factors other than gender.
 A study in 2003 found an extremely high prevalence of self-harm among 428 homeless and runaway youths (aged 16–19) with 72% of males and 66% of females reporting a history of self-harm.
-However, in 2008, a study of young people and self-harm saw the gender gap widen in the opposite direction, with 32% of young females, and 22% of young males admitting to self-harm.
+However, in 2008, a study of young people and self-harm saw the gender gap widen in the opposite direction, with 32% of young females, and 22% of young males reporting self-harm.
 Studies also indicate that males who self-harm may also be at a greater risk of completing suicide.

 There does not appear to be a difference in motivation for self-harm in adolescent males and females.
 Triggering factors such as low self-esteem and having friends and family members who self-harm are also common between both males and females.
 One limited study found that, among those young individuals who do self-harm, both genders are just as equally likely to use the method of skin-cutting.
 However, females who self-cut are more likely than males to explain their self-harm episode by saying that they had wanted to punish themselves.
 In New Zealand, more females are hospitalized for intentional self-harm than males.
 Females more commonly choose methods such as self-poisoning that generally are not fatal, but still serious enough to require hospitalization.